On the frame property of Hermite functions and exploration of their frame sets

 where $\delta$ is the density of the square lattice.
 The rough strategy is always to split the series for $|k|,|l|$ relatively small and the rest.
 After all, we have a Gaussian weight which guarantees that the contributions for $|k|,|l|$ large will be tiny.
 For small orders $n$, the bound of the terms with a small index will be achieved by a finite number of computations, i.e., explicitly computing values of a finite sum, while for large orders $n$ we employ the bounds based on Lemma~\ref{lem:Lag_est}.
 The estimates on the remainder (large index) come from the auxiliary results in this section.
 The splitting will either involve squares, containing a finite number of points, or computing values for layers close to the origin, as shown in Fig.~\ref{fig:strategy}.

 A layer of a lattice $\L$ is a set of points satisfying

+We use the notation $|\ell_r(\L)|$ to denote the number of points in $\ell_r(\L)$.
 For most $r$ the set will, of course, be empty.
 The set with the smallest index $r > 0$ which is not empty is called the first layer (it contains the closest neighbors of the origin), the non-empty set with the second smallest index is the second layer, and so on.
 The decomposition of the square lattice $\Z^2$ into layers naturally leads to the question of how to write an integer as the sum of two squares.
-Denote by $r_2(n)$ the number of ways of writing $n \in \N_0$ as the sum of two squares, allowing zeros and distinguishing signs and order.
+Denote by $r_2(m)$ the number of ways of writing $m \in \N_0$ as the sum of two squares, allowing zeros and distinguishing signs and order.
 For example,